fmi-unibuc/iclp/slides/c6-actors.md

 iex> Enum.reduce [1,2,3,4,5], [], &([&1] ++ &2)
 [5, 4, 3, 2, 1]

-iex> require Integer # to use macros from the Integer module Integer iex> Enum.filter 1..10, &Integer.is_odd/1
+iex> require Integer # to use macros from Integer module Integer iex> Enum.filter 1..10, &Integer.is_odd/1
 [1, 3, 5, 7, 9]